We help covered businesses comply with fair employment standards while increasing representation of minorities and women in their workforce.

 City or state funded contracts:

-The following forms must be submitted for ICAP and ICAP contracts.
+The following forms must be submitted for ICAP and ICIP contracts.
 See instructions.

 Applicable Laws and Requirements